In this popular post, you'll find an updated (January 2018) list of our very favourite things to do in Salento Colmbia.

 A finca that is highly recommended, and the one that we visited, is Don Elias.
 Family run (his grandson is the main guide), this coffee farm is on a much smaller scale than some others we have visited, with all processing done by hand and the coffee being sold exclusively to visitors.

-Cost: A 30 minute tour, finishing with a fresh cup of coffee, costs $6000 per person.
+Cost: A 30 minute tour, finishing with a fresh cup of coffee, costs $10,000 per person (price updated Jan 2018).
 Tours start whenever there are people there, and so you'll not have to wait longer than 25 minutes for a new one to start.

 How to get there: If heading from the centre of town, cross the yellow bridge and keep walking straight.
 You will pass the entrance to La Serrana, and Yambolombia on your left hand side - but there are signs all along the way for Don Elias.
 This walk is a little longer than we expected, taking around 1 hour, but it is a lovely way to enjoy the countryside and take in the vistas.